openedx/edx-documentation/en_us/shared/exercises_tools/problem_with_hint.rst

 A problem with an adaptive hint evaluates a student's response, then gives the student feedback or a hint based on that response so that the student is more likely to answer correctly on the next attempt.
-These problems can be text input problems or multiple choice problems.
+These problems can be text input problems or single select problems.

 .. image:: ../../../shared/images/ProblemWithAdaptiveHintExample.png
  :alt: Image of a problem with an adaptive hint